 ELMO FLEW IT!!

-Recently I spoke to Elmo Maiden in at the reunion in October, 2016 (Pilot Crew 664) and he said "You know I flew that airplane."
-He had flown it on several hops to go and see his brother, Clint, who flew B-17's at another base in the area.
+When I spoke with Elmo Maiden at the reunion in October, 2016 (Pilot Crew 664) I showed him the Model Box of our formations ship and he said "You know, I flew that airplane."
+He had flown it on several short hops to go and see his brother, Clint, who flew B-17's at another base in the area.
 (BC)

 have released a 1:72 scale model B-24-D kit The box cover artwork is the above print by Bill Curtis.
 The kit includes all the striping decals for the 466th Assembly Ship- "Ready & Willing" Models can be purchased now at Hobby Lobby and other hobby shops.